 (b) It is impossible to renew them again to repentance.
 Those who have never heard the good news of God’s grace may yet receive it.
 But those who have heard and hardened their hearts to the gospel, are truly lost for repentance is found no other place than in Jesus.

 In context, this is talking about the Jews who had witnessed the supernatural ministry of Holy Spirit, but had turned back to the old ways of the temple.
 They had more faith in dead works than a risen Savior.
+An example comes from those in Nazareth who heard Jesus preach the good news of grace yet rejected the message and tried to kill the Messenger.
+See entry for Luke 4:28.

 (c) They again crucify to themselves the Son of God and put Him to open shame.
 Rejecting the finished work of the cross by pursuing dead works is like saying, “Jesus, you need to die again.
 Once was not enough.”
 This is why the author of Hebrews insists that Jesus’ sacrifice was the once and final solution for sin (Heb.
 10:12).